 What is the federal government's budget deficit?

-$1.83 trillion deficit in fiscal year (FY) 2024.
+The federal government’s fiscal year (FY) 2026 budget deficit is about $1 trillion as of February.
 A budget deficit occurs when the federal government spends more money than it brings in through taxes, customs duties, the sale of assets, and other revenues.
 When the government has a deficit, it borrows money by selling bonds and other securities in order to pay for it, adding to the national debt.
 A budget surplus, on the other hand, occurs when the government brings in more money than it spends.

 $1.78T